The NBA Cup is back, and the league hopes to build on ‘intense competition’ and a better understanding

 » READ MORE: Jared McCain’s early-season rise offers struggling Sixers a ‘super bright spot’

-Ultimately, the league decided to keep point differential — with one caveat: overtime points no longer count toward that total.
-Last season, Golden State Warriors coach Steve Kerr floated a hypothetical: In order to chase the 13-point win required to move on to the knockout rounds, should his team intentionally surrender a two-point regulation lead to send their final group-play game to overtime?
+Ultimately, the league decided to keep the point differential with one caveat: Overtime points no longer count toward that total.
+Last season, Golden State Warriors coach Steve Kerr floated a hypothetical: In order to chase the 13-point win required to move on to the knockout rounds, should his team intentionally surrender a two-point regulation lead to send its final group-play game to overtime?
 And during an Olympic qualifying game against the Philippines last summer, Georgia’s Goga Bitadze attempted to score in his own basket with his team up by two to add extra time, because his team needed a 19-point victory to advance.

 “It felt like a 50/50 issue,” Wasch said of the point-differential topic.
 “There were those who felt very strongly on both sides, and because of that — because of the fan response — we felt it was something that was worth keeping in place for at least one more year, before perhaps reassessing.”